DanBuda11/design-guidelines/README.md

 - Use only one base color (anything other than black, white, shade of gray) then you can use something like http://0to255.com to get lighter & darker shades of that color to use as accents, hover states, etc.
 - Can use the main or a complementary 2nd color for things like a call-to-action button or anythign else that needs attention drawn to it
-- Another opinion: choose 2 to 4 color and use only those
+- Another opinion: choose 2 to 4 colors and use only those
 - Use a color to draw attention; a color that stands out will draw attention to things on the page
 - Never use black in a design (even in fonts) - it almost never appears in the real world
+- If using shadows or gradients, put lighter colors on top to make it appear as though the light is hitting the element from above
 - How to choose a color:
   - <span style="color:red; font-weight:bold">Red</span>: power, passion, strength, excitement, aggression, importance
     - Brighter tones are more energetic